Einstein Café

 City-center coffee energy with serious espresso.
 A great mid-walk stop when the arcades wandering turns into a proper coffee craving.

-Classic Swiss café style near the political heart of the city.
-A strong choice for traditional café comfort and people-watching.
+The former Café Fédéral (renamed in 1999) near the political heart of the city.
+Its Bärenplatz terrace is still a strong choice for a Schale and people-watching.

-Italian espresso culture inside the Old Town shopping streets.
-Perfect for a quick coffee reset—or a longer aperitivo-style pause.
+Bindella's Italian ristorante and café-bar in the Old Town, with an Enoteca wine bar.
+Espresso culture for a quick coffee reset—or a longer aperitivo-style pause.

 A quieter Old Town café mood with homemade cakes and a relaxed pace—ideal when the main streets feel busy and a calmer corner is needed.